 A virtual walkthrough of each exhibit in the museum, with an audio tour and scavenger hunt, is available on this site.
 Museum exhibits tell the story of money in Colonial America and the United States.
 Also on display are money-related artifacts and exhibits devoted to primitive monies, medieval and ancient coins, and other special-interest items.

 Welcome to Show Business, the Federal Reserve Bank of Boston's learning activity on economics and the entertainment industry.
 Our goal is to provide an additional tool for teaching and learning about basic economic concepts.
 We've even managed to sneak in some economic history.

 Interactive displays and games that help educate children ages 5 to 13 about anti-counterfeiting features.

 Games, coloring pages, a time machine and more await kids at the U.S. Mint's site for kids.

 This site computes the value in current dollars of a good or service purchased in the previous year.

 The Fed Experience

-Check out our interactive, online resource to help students plan for life after high school.
-Lesson 1, “Exploring My Options,” is now available.
+Check out our interactive, online resource to help students plan for one of the biggest decisions they’ll face - what path to pursue after high school.
+Lessons 1 and 2 now available.